 Tracking spatial schema changes across environments

 Traditional dbt schema tests (unique, not_null, accepted_values) operate on scalar types and ignore spatial topology.
 A change from GEOMETRY(Point, 4326) to GEOMETRY(Point, 3857) preserves the column name and base data type in information_schema.columns, but fundamentally breaks distance calculations, spatial indexing, and coordinate transformations.
-Furthermore, spatial indexes (GIST, BRIN, SP-GiST) and table partitioning strategies are rarely version-controlled in schema.yml.
-Without explicit tracking, teams encounter cascading failures in query planners, memory exhaustion during full-table rewrites, and untraceable drift that violates established Spatial Data Architecture & Governance baselines.
-The core issue is that relational metadata catalogs treat spatial objects as opaque binary blobs unless explicitly interrogated through spatial system views like the PostGIS geometry_columns catalog (PostGIS geometry_columns Reference).
+Spatial indexes (GiST, BRIN, SP-GiST) and table partitioning strategies are rarely version-controlled in schema.yml either.
+Without explicit tracking, teams hit cascading failures in query planners, memory exhaustion during full-table rewrites, and untraceable drift that violates established Spatial Data Architecture & Governance baselines.
+The root cause is that relational metadata catalogs treat spatial objects as opaque binary blobs unless you interrogate the spatial system views directly (PostGIS geometry_columns reference).

-To track changes accurately, you must query database-specific spatial catalogs alongside standard information schemas.
-The following dbt macro extracts SRID, geometry type, index presence, and storage metrics for any target relation.
-It is designed to run as a dbt run-operation and outputs a structured dictionary suitable for programmatic diffing.
+To track changes accurately, query the database-specific spatial catalogs alongside the standard information schema.
+This macro extracts SRID, geometry type, index presence, and storage metadata for any target relation.
+It runs as a dbt run-operation and returns a structured result suitable for programmatic diffing.

 sql